delvtech/agent0/INSTALL.md

 ## Apeworks and Contract Integration

 NOTE: The Hyperdrive solidity implementation is currently under security review, and thus is not available publicly.
-The following instructions will not work for anyone who is not a member of Element Finance.
+The following instructions will not work for anyone who is not a member of Delv.

 [Install Forge](https://github.com/foundry-rs/foundry#installatio://github.com/foundry-rs/foundry#installation)